 - Earn professional education credit toward the FAA Wings and AMT programs.

-HAI invites all industry experts and educators interested in presenting at the Rotor Safety Challenge to submit a proposal for a 60-minute educational session to be delivered during the show in the Orange County Convention Center.
-Safety presentations will be scheduled March 2-4, 2015, between the hours of 8:00 a.m. and 6:00 p.m., and may be repeated in order to offer more learners the opportunity to attend.
+HAI invites all industry experts and educators interested in presenting at the Rotor Safety Challenge to submit a proposal for a 60-minute educational session to be delivered at the Kentucky Exposition Center.
+Safety presentations will be scheduled February 29–March 2, 2016, between the hours of 8:00 a.m. and 6:00 p.m.

-HAI seeks proposals for sessions that address timely and relevant safety topics from any segment of the rotorcraft industry.
+HAI seeks proposals for sessions that address safety topics and challenges in a clear and thoughtful manner from all segments of the rotorcraft industry and that represent all helicopter professions.
 HAI is particularly interested in receiving proposals for sessions that are interactive, speak to timely industry issues or trends, and provide practical tools and techniques attendees can apply at work for improved safety performance.
-Presentations must be educational and free of sales and solicitation.

 I. SUBMISSION PROCESS AND REQUIREMENTS

-Individuals or vendors who wish to propose a short session to be considered for the Rotor Safety Challenge at HAI HELI-EXPO 2015 must submit a proposal by no later than July 8, 2014.
-No more than two proposed sessions will be considered (the first two received) for each individual or vendor.
+Individuals or vendors who wish to propose a short session to be considered for the Rotor Safety Challenge at HAI HELI-EXPO 2016 must submit a proposal by no later than June 15, 2015.
+No more than two proposed sessions will be considered for each individual or vendor.
 Please note that, for a proposal to be accepted, the presenter or presenting organization must be an HAI member or willing to become a member if selected.

-Short sessions will be offered for four safety tracks, each focusing on a specific area of interest:
+Short sessions will be offered for four safety subject areas, each focusing on a specific area of interest:

 - Safety Management